yiichiu/HPS2013/README.md

 HPS2013
 =======

-Coding projects for Heuristics Problem Solving Class
 *** These are for my future reference.
 Use at your own risk.

-Problems:
+Coding projects for Heuristics Problem Solving Class

+-#- Problem Name -- Notes on method used

 1. Mint -- Dynamic Programming Brute Force Solution